cyeninas/cyeninas/README.md

 - 👋 Hi, I’m @cyeninas
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning SQL/Python
+- 🌱 I’m currently learning advanced SQL/Python
-- 💞️ I’m looking to collaborate on Business Projects
+- 💞️ I’m looking to enhance my skills to climb the corporate ladder
 - 📫 How to reach me Email

 <!---